ys7yoo/arduino-lab/lab0/README.md

 ## Exercise

 1. Discuss the above questions in groups
-2. With your group members, prepare a 5-min presentation to introduce Arduino to kids (or someone without engineering backgrounds).
+2. With your group members, prepare a 5-min presentation to introduce Arduino to someone without engineering backgrounds(kids, friends, or your Mom!).
 3. Submit *PPT and script* to the e-learning system.